wrl297/Calchas/README.md

 python3 <filename>.py
 ```

-For example, if you want to run the `Fig2_spatial_locality.py`  to analyze spatial locality of errors, you can do so by executing the following command in your terminal:
+For example, if you want to run the `Fig2_spatial_locality.py`  to analyze spatial locality of errors, you can run the following command in your terminal:

 ```
 cd Analyses